 The Directors are responsible for the preparation of the financial statements of the Group for the relevant accounting periods under applicable statutory and regulatory requirements which give a true and fair view of the state of affairs, the results of operations and cash flows of the Group.
-In preparing the financial statements for the six months ended 30 June 2022 and for the year ended 31 December 2022, the Directors have adopted suitable accounting policies and applied them consistently.
+In preparing the financial statements for the six months ended 30 June 2023 and for the year ended 31 December 2023, the Directors have adopted suitable accounting policies and applied them consistently.
 The accounts for the reporting year have been prepared on a going concern basis.

-The Directors acknowledge their responsibility to prepare the financial statements as set out on page 83.
-The statement of the external auditor about their reporting responsibilities on the consolidated financial statements is set out in the Independent Auditor's Report on pages 75 to 80 of this annual report.
+The Directors acknowledge their responsibility to prepare the financial statements as set out on pages 80 to 163.
+The statement of the external auditor about their reporting responsibilities on the consolidated financial statements is set out in the Independent Auditor's Report on pages 74 to 79 of this annual report.